nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 1. Method 1 - Azure Resource Manager (ARM) Template.
 Use this method for automated deployment of the DCR

    1. Go the **Microsoft Exchange Logs and Events** data connector Page
-   2. Extend the section **[Option 5] IIS logs of Exchange Servers / Data Collection Rules - When Azure Monitor Agent is used / Option 1 - Azure Resource Manager (ARM) Template**/**Create DCE (If not already created for Exchange Servers)**
+   2. Extend the section **[Option 6] Message Tracking of Exchange Servers / Data Collection Rules - When Azure Monitor Agent is used / Option 1 - Azure Resource Manager (ARM) Template**/**Create DCE (If not already created for Exchange Servers)**
    3. Click on **Deploy to Azure**
    4. Select the preferred **Subscription**, **Resource Group**, **Region**